thorvg/thorvg/README.md

 <br />
 <br />
 ## Examples

+### C++ Examples
-There are plenty of sample code in [thorvg.example](https://github.com/thorvg/thorvg.example) to help you in understanding the ThorVG APIs.
+A wide range of native sample codes is available in the [thorvg.example](https://github.com/thorvg/thorvg.example) repository to help you understand and work with the ThorVG C++ APIs.

+### Playground
+The [ThorVG Playground](https://www.thorvg.org/playground) is an interactive web-based environment where you can explore various graphic features and instantly see the results in real time.

 [Back to contents](#contents)
 <br />